The UK Zero-Waste & Plastic-Free Makeup Brands To Know

 Kjaer Weis

-Kjaer Weis*, which is available in the UK via Content Beauty, sells certified organic natural makeup in beautiful refillable metal compacts.
+Kjaer Weis, available in the UK at Alyaka from ยฃ18, sells cruelty-free and certified organic natural makeup in beautiful refillable metal compacts.
 Even the lipsticks and mascaras are refillable.
-What’s more, their foundation caters to 8 different skin tones.
+What’s more, their foundation caters to 12 different skin tones.

 Kjaer Weis is admittedly at the pricier end of the plastic-free makeup spectrum.
-However, its products do get rave reviews from all around the internet.
-And they are truly beautiful items that you will want to cherish forever.
-The initial price shock is overcome when you realise that once you’ve bought a cream blush in its beautiful compact, for example, the refills are £17 cheaper.
-You can find out more about the refill system here.
-I truly love this refill makeup concept.
-One day, when I’m a rich fancy lady, this is what I’m going to splurge on!
+However, its products get rave reviews from all around the internet.
+And they are truly beautiful items that you will want to cherish forever.ย The initial price shock is overcome when you realise that once you’ve bought a cream blush in its beautiful compact, for example, the refills are ยฃ17 cheaper.ย

 Zao

-Zao* sells a wide range of certified cruelty-free beauty products in refillable bamboo boxes, all available in the UK through Ethical Superstore.
-What’s more, all products are 100% natural, vegan, and certified organic by Ecocert ZAO.
-Their foundation is available in seven inclusive shades.
+Zao – available in the UK at Ethical Superstore from ยฃ10.75 – sells a wide range of plastic-free and certified cruelty-free makeup and beauty products in refillable bamboo boxes.
+What’s more, all products are 100% natural, vegan, and certified organic by Ecocert.
+Plus, its foundation is available in eight inclusive shades.

-Have you tried any of these brands?
-What did you think?
-Or do you have any other plastic-free or zero waste makeup recommendations?
-I would love to hear!
+If you have any other plastic-free or zero-waste makeup recommendations, then let me know.ย I would love to hear!

 Thank you for the tips.
 Plastic-free and non-toxic make-up isn’t an easy landscape to navigate!